VitaliiDeveloper/Localizations-of-application/README.md

 # Localizations-of-application

 You can copy and paste **LocalizationManager** folder to easily using of localization in your application.
-For more details seeing **Example** folder
+For more details seeing **Example** folder.

+## But of course you can use iString for easy CRUD manipulation with application localizations

 # How to use